bomctl/bomctl/docs/architecture/0003-list-output-customization.md

 The expression would then be parsed to construct a SQL query or call to the `ent` backend to retrieve and display the desired table(s)/column(s).

+A separate `bomctl query` command will be used to query/filter nodes, `bomctl list` is reserved for finding SBOM Documents.

+@puerco recommended reading the store into CEL to simplify listing.

 ## Consequences
 <!--